 repos clone

-repos clone reads your repos.list file and clones all listed repositories into the parent directory of your current location.
+repos clone reads your repos.list file and clones all listed repositories into your current location, and adds them to .gitignore.
 It is the simplest way to get started — no GitHub account or token required for public repositories.

 Basic Usage